 What's better, a 2-page or 1-page resume?
 It depends.

-There are fewer and fewer cases where a one page resume rule is absolute. paper weight.
-In terms of its style, white Two-page resumes are increasingly becoming a smart option for many applicants.
+There are fewer and fewer cases where a one page resume rule is absolute.
+In terms of its style, two-page resumes are increasingly becoming a smart option for many applicants.
 This does not mean however, that a two-page resume is the surefire approach for every resume because there are still cases where a one-page resume is the best choice.

 The real estate on your resume is precious.
 Consider going to a two page resume if you really think that it is critical to communicate the depth and breadth of your skills, not because you have stacked your most recent work experience on top of your previous resume content.

 A two page resume is smart when the situation merits it.
 This is primarily the case when your depth of experience warrants a two page resume.
 A general rule of thumb is that the applicant should be able to fit 10 years of work experience onto each page of your resume.

 A resume should also be tailored for the specific role and industry, including the number of pages for the resume.
 Certain types of roles expect a one page format; for example, consulting firms would be surprised by a two-page resume.
 On the other hand, executive roles often anticipate multi-page resumes given the depth of work experience required.
 Resumes in medical and academic fields can often span dozens of pages.
 Do your research for templates and example resumes in your field to understand the unique elements of the resume that your reviewer might be expecting.
 If you're considering a resume outside of the norm, ensure that the content merits it.

 How to bring two-page resumes on interview day